BEWARE OF CLAD OVER CONSERVATORY ROOFS

 • Exceptional ‘U’ Value of 1.0W/m2.k means warmer in winter

 WARMroof by Name WARMroof by Nature.
 Before now homeowners had the choice of either a conventional extension or a conservatory.
-But now with WARMroof you have the choice of the combination of the two giving you the best of both worlds.
+But now with our AWARD WINNING WARMroof you have the choice of the combination of the two giving you the best of both worlds.

-Built to last the WARMroof technology is robust and structurally tested.
-The WARMroof is fully guaranteed for 10 years with tiles carring a 25 or 40 year warranty.
+Built to last the award winning WARMroof technology is robust and structurally tested.
+The WARMroof is fully guaranteed for 10 years with tiles carrying a 25 or 40 year warranty.
 All this results in a modern roofing solution that is designed and engineered to withstand the very harshest of climates.

 Finally the WARMroof comes with a number of finishing touches to make this as individual as your home.
 Lighting is important and the WARMroof can offer downlighters to the inside of the roof and even outside with the canopy and corner detail options.
 There is also an option to add stylish pelmet section which can also house valuable additional lighting as well as a place to fix window and door blinds.